DesiQuintans/roughdraft/README.md

 Run `RoughDraft-Mode.exe`.
 If you would prefer to run an uncompiled script, then you can install [Autohotkey](https://www.autohotkey.com) and run `RoughDraft-Mode.ahk`.

-Press `Ctrl + PrintScreen` to toggle RoughDraft-Mode on and off.
+Press `Ctrl + Insert` to toggle RoughDraft-Mode on and off.